Rustie: Hiatus (2015–2024)

 After seven years of silence, Sub Club hosted Rustie and other artists in collaboration with the Glasgow label, Numbers, on 2 December 2022.

+Return to music (2024–present)

-On June 4, 2024, he released his first single in nine years, "Black Ice Mudra", on Warp Records.
+On June 4, 2024, Whyte released his first single in nine years, "Black Ice Mudra", on Warp Records.
+This was followed by the singles "Thornzz" and "Draoidh", also released on Warp.

+In 2026 he began releasing tracks independently without prior announcement.
+The first track was "Athanasia", followed by "Amentet", "Trizkel Sun" and "Arora".

 Production

 As well as his own material, Whyte has produced three tracks for Danny Brown's 2013 album Old.
+In 2015, he produced the Kano single "Hail".

 Personal life

 At the age of 15, Whyte was diagnosed with type 1 diabetes.